Skip to main content

 • discovery_entry_present — new public surfaces have a platform_protocol_specs catalog entry with a non-empty surface_family, owner_repo, and format.

-Enforcement is split between machine and human gates: the workflow repository's pinning test (tests/Unit/V2/SdkNeutralityContractTest.php) locks the manifest, the docs site CI cross-references the audit scope against the surface stability families, and release reviewers tick the SDK-neutrality audit on every release PR that adds or promotes a public surface.
-The reviewer is responsible for the future-SDK thought experiment.
+Enforcement is split between machine and human gates.
+Release CI resolves every authority URL, protocol/schema ID, and conformance scenario ID in the public contract; cross-references the audit scope against the surface stability families; and rejects repository-local authority paths or implementation symbols.
+Release reviewers tick the SDK-neutrality audit on every release PR that adds or promotes a public surface and remain responsible for the future-SDK thought experiment.

 Changing this contract

 Adding a neutrality rule, tightening an existing rule, adding a required audit step, adding a surface family to the audit scope, or changing the official-SDK breadth policy is a contract change.
-Bump the manifest version, update the architecture authority and this page in the same change, and align the static JSON mirror at /sdk-neutrality-contract.json.
+Bump the manifest version, update the architecture guide and this page in the same change, and align the consumable contract at /sdk-neutrality-contract.json.
 Removing a neutrality rule or audit step is a major change.